 The candidate will have three years to pay the assessment fee back to the State Education Assistance Authority.
-The candidate will receive up to three (3) days of paid leave, to be scheduled and approved by the candidate's supervisor, to participate in the NBPTS program.
-This leave should be coded as leave with pay.
+The candidate is eligible to receive up to three (3) days of paid leave, to be scheduled and approved by the candidate's supervisor, to participate in the NBPTS program.
+This leave is coded as leave with pay.